Walter Forbes

 Jackson County

 Walter Forbes was a young community college student when he was wrongfully charged with setting a fire in which one person died.
-At trial, a single witness implicated Forbes, and although her story was far from airtight, a jury convicted Forbes of first-degree felony murder.
-Sentenced to life in prison, Forbes would serve nearly 38 years in prison before finally being exonerated.
+At trial, a single witness implicated Forbes, and although her story had many flaws, a jury convicted Forbes of first-degree felony murder.

 More details available at: